eoinkelly/notes/databases/learning-sql-book.md

 multi-byte chars handled

 * default character set is `latin1`
-* you can specify character set at the database or column level (table level???)
+* you can specify character set at the server, database table or column level
+* MySQL lets you mix and match character sets and encodings at all levels

+    See separate file on character sets, encodings, unicode etc.

 ```sql
 SHOW CHARACTER SET;